sorbet/sorbet/website/docs/attached-class.md

 Child.consume(Parent.new) # We would like this to be an error
 ```

-However, problems arise when you begin passing around singleton classes.
-Imagine
+Problems arise when you begin passing around singleton classes.
+Imagine that you
-that you write the method below, that accepts arguments of type
+write the method below, that accepts arguments of type `T.class_of(Parent)`.
-`T.class_of(Parent)`.

 ```ruby
 class A